someonesdad1/plib/README.md

       benefits is that the datafile used for the projects, directories, etc. can have a line commented out, meaning you'll be able to remember where the directory/project is years later.
-My computer has around 2 million files and it's impossible to remember where everything is.
+My computer has around 2 million files and it's impossible to remember where everything is (even if I wasn't chronologically gifted).
 I wrote this in the late 1990's and a number of friends at work told me they couldn't live without the script.
 I use it constantly at the command line.